-The type of a cancer tells you which type of cell it started in.
+The type of cancer tells you which type of cell it started in.
 There are several types of gallbladder cancer.

 There is more than one type of gallbladder cancer because there are lots of different types of cells in the gallbladder.
 Any of these cell types could, in theory, develop into cancer.